 Tactile Communications (TC) is the first of its kind: a training center run by DeafBlind people for DeafBlind people.
-TC is located in the heart of Seattle, one of the most socially and politically organized DeafBlind communities in the world.
+TC is located in Monmouth, Oregon.
 Firmly rooted in the knowledge, experience, and expertise of our community, we are committed to maximizing the autonomy of DeafBlind people, providing necessary training in a linguistically and culturally appropriate setting.
 Our aim is to give DeafBlind people the tools they need to become active, productive members of society, and in doing so, improve the quality of their lives.

-We train DeafBlind clients and their allies in and outside of Washington State.
+We train DeafBlind clients and their allies in Monmouth, Oregon.
 We offer training in 5 main areas, which can be applied at home, in the work place, and elsewhere:

 - Braille proficiency, including computer access via Braille display and/or BrailleNote;